 G/F, 27D Rua de Fernão Mendes Pinto, Three Lamps District, Macau

 With almost a dozen shops in Macau, Onezo Macau has both English and Chinese menu, showing a diversity of funnier and cooler options!
 Along with traditional milk tea–and its variations–there are summer selections catered for those looking for a fresh drink in the middle of a hot day.
 If the motto is “simpler is better”, passion fruit green tea is a wise choice; if you are a milk addict, try their passion fruit with a Yakult twist.
 The latter is a very traditional and typical drink in both Macau and Hong Kong, which the 90s generation appreciated a lot.
-Sipping it can take you back to memory lane or you might have discovered an all time favourite beverage.
+Sipping it can take you back to memory lane or you might have discovered an all-time favorite beverage.
 At Onezo, you can also ask for different pearls in your bubble tea, including sweet potato, purple yam, matcha, bamboo charcoal, caramel or strawberry.
-Cheese tea is also a thing here, so if you like experimenting, choose either their fresh avocado Yakult with cheese, or the fresh mango tea, also with cheese.
-For more information, browse through their Facebook page.
+Cheese tea is also a thing here, so if you like experimenting, choose either their fresh avocado Yakult with cheese or the fresh mango tea, also with cheese.

 Onezo Macau Shop C, G/F, Block 2, Kwong Wa Building, 512 Avenida 1 de Maio, Macau